satriobayutirto/satriobayutirto.github.io/README.md

 # DATA ANALYST
-I am a passionate newbie in the field of data analysis.
-I have committed myself to develop myself in this regard and have attended a number of courses and trainings related to data analysis.
+I am a passionate beginner in the field of data analysis.
+I have committed to developing myself in this area and have attended a number of courses and training related to data analysis.

 #### Technical Skills: Python, MySQL, Microsoft Excel